hdShang/arxiv-daily/docs/cs-AI/2025-05-01/papers/250500368v1-urban-air-mobility-as-a-system-of-systems-an-llm-enhanced-holonic-ap.md

 ---
 layout: default
-title: Urban Air Mobility as a System of Systems: An LLM-Enhanced Holonic Approach
+title: "Urban Air Mobility as a System of Systems: An LLM-Enhanced Holonic Approach"
 ---

 # Urban Air Mobility as a System of Systems: An LLM-Enhanced Holonic Approach